the-black-rose/the-black-rose.github.io/index.md

 ---
 layout: page
-title: "The Black Rose"
+title: The Black Rose
 ---

-this is all about the black rose
+# this is all about the black rose

 ## Newsletter